Skip to content

 IIS Hosting Environment Integration:

-Note: [dotnet-agent download link] , download x86, arm64, or other versions based on requirements.
+Note: [dotnet-agent download link] , download x86, arm64, or other versions of the agent according to your needs.

 1. Add Server Environment Variables